 What is the application deadline?

 We will accept applications through midnight Central Standard Time January 31, 2019.
 Only completed applications will be considered.
-Please provide the person writing your letter of recommendation with enough time (minimum two weeks is usually appropriate) to complete a letter of recommendation and remind them when the deadline approaches to submit your letter of recommendation.
+Please provide the person writing your letter of recommendation with enough time (minimum two weeks is usually appropriate) to complete a letter of recommendation.
+They will have until February 7, 2019 to upload PDF versions of their letter.
 All other materials must be submitted through the online application by the deadline.

 Ensure that all elements of the application are complete and carefully proofread.
 Answer all questions thoroughly.
-Whether you have past research experience or not, highlight assets that you feel demonstrate your potential and clearly articulate how an REU experience at CBG would fit into your larger academic and professional goals.
+Whether you have past research experience or not, highlight assets that you feel demonstrate your potential and clearly articulate how an REU experience at the Chicago Botanic Garden would fit into your larger academic and professional goals.

 What do you look for in an intern?

 Applicants are matched to projects based upon interests, personal background, and enthusiasm.
 Other factors will also be considered such as relevant coursework and experiences.
 A subset of applicants will be interviewed by phone or email.
 Final decisions on offers will be made by prospective mentors and the program co-directors.